One-Eyed Giants Fachan Were As Dangerous As Polyphemus And The Cyclops

 According to Campbell, the physical description and behavior of the Fachan remind of the Nesnas, creatures described as "half of a human being" and hopping about on one leg with great agility mentioned in Arabic folklore.

-Celtic giants have never been forgotten by our ancestors and there are many stories about battles between humans and these enormous creatures.
+Celtic giants have never been forgotten by our ancestors, and there are many stories of battles between humans and these enormous creatures.
 For example, the Fomorians were a race of demonic giants who inhabited Ireland and Scotland.
 These fearsome giants had many encounters with humans.

 According to the Old Irish "Annals of Clonmacnois", ancient chronicles from prehistoric times to the early 15th century, the Fomorians came from Atlantis.